 Assign.
-Allows to define the Main Out, Main Out B, and up to two Phones outs.
-The choice is limited to AN 1 to 8, SPDIF and AS 1/2, as at 192 kHz the other ADAT channels are not available anymore.
+Allows to define the Main Out, Main Out B (Speaker B), and up to four Phones outs.
+The choice is limited to ADAT 1/2, as at 192 kHz the other ADAT channels are not available anymore.
 The output for the Cue signal, which is usually Main, can also be set to one of the Phones outputs.